Rainbow Wahine pummel host Cal State Bakersfield, 66-37 | Honolulu Star-Advertiser

 Rainbow Wahine pummel host Cal State Bakersfield, 66-37

-The University of Hawaii women’s basketball team won its fifth consecutive game with a 66-37 rout of host Cal State Bakersfield at the Roadrunners’ Icardo Center today.
+The University of Hawaii women’s basketball team completed its two-game road trip with its fifth victory in a row Saturday, plus some investment for the future.

+Coach Laura Beeman met her goal of keeping everyone under 25 minutes played, as the Rainbow Wahine routed Cal State Bakersfield 66-37 at the Roadrunners’ Icardo Center.

 UH improved to 11-6 overall and 5-2 in the Big West.
 The Roadrunners fell to 1-16 and 1-6 in the conference.

+“A lot of it is about fresh legs, for now and for March,” said Beeman in a phone interview, after 11 players logged between 14 and 24 minutes for UH.
+“Coming out of this with limited minutes is good because of what we’ve got coming up.”

-UH returns home for games against UC Davis on Thursday and UC Irvine on Jan.
-25.
+The team is the healthiest it has been this season as UH returns home for games against fellow Big West contenders UC Davis (6-2) on Thursday and UC Irvine (6-1) on Saturday.

+Saturday’s result was rarely in doubt, as the Rainbow Wahine scored the first eight points and led 37-15 at halftime.

 Don't miss out on what's happening!